eduvpn/documentation/API.md

 Endpoint = vpn.example:51820
 ```

+As can be seen in the examples, this API response also contains an `Expires` header that
+indicates when the VPN configuration will expire.

 ### Disconnect

 This call is to indicate to the server that the VPN session(s) belonging to